syragrg/Climate-Change-Visualization/Part1-VisualizationAssessment.md

 ## Conclusion

 Out of the 5 graphs, the 3rd and the 5th graph makes use of visualization in the most effective manner.
-It is very simple, but informative, and the story it tells is very clear.
+Both of them are simple, making it easy to internalize.
+At the same time, the illustrations are also concise and informative, fulfilling the purpose of the graphs very clearly.

 ## References